nicolebid/nicolebid/README.md

 # Hi there, I'm Nicole! 👋

 ## 📋 About Me
 I’m a Data Science Specialist with a passion for education, sports and life-long learning.
-You can learn more about me and view my featured work on my website, [nicolebid.github.io](https://nicolebid.github.io), or check out my project summary table below for insight into projects I've done.
+You can learn more about me and view my featured work on my website, [nicolebid.github.io](https://nicolebid.github.io), or check out the summary table below for insight into projects I've done.

 ## 🛠 Skills
 - **Languages:** Python, R